© 2025 Texas Public Radio

 Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

-A flood watch was in effect for Bexar and surrounding counties and the Hill Country, including flood-ravaged Kerr County, until 7 p.m.
+A flood watch was in effect for Bexar and surrounding counties and the Hill Country, including flood-ravaged Kerr County, until 10 p.m. on Sunday night.

-The National Weather Service reported an additional two to four inches of rain, and up to 10 inches in some pockets, could fall in the watch area during that time.
+The National Weather Service reported an additional two to four inches of rain could fall in the watch area during that time.

 The erratic movement of the storms overhead has made this latest round of storms especially dangerous, sometimes appearing as bumper cars on radar, colliding and spinning in circles over the same areas.
 Such movements make it hard to predict where the heaviest showers will fall.
-The ground is already saturated, so flooding can happen fast.
+The ground is already saturated, so flooding can happen fast, especially at low water crossings.

-There remained a strong chance of showers for Kerr County through Sunday, followed by minor chances on Monday and Tuesday.
-There was only a minor chance of rain for San Antonio for Sunday through Tuesday.
+There remained a strong chance of showers for Kerr County through Sunday, followed by minor chances on Monday.
+There was only a modest chance of rain to return to San Antonio on Tuesday.

 Drier air is expected to move into the area on Tuesday that should begin a drying trend that should last into next weekend.